Correspondent inference theory: Choice

 Another factor in inferring a disposition from an action is whether the behaviour of the actor is constrained by situational forces or whether it occurs from the actor's choice.
 If a student were assigned to argue a position in a classroom debate (e.g. for or against Neoliberalism), it would be unwise of their audience to infer that their statements in the debate reflect their true beliefs – because they did not choose to argue that particular side of the issue.
 If, however, they had chosen to argue one side of the issue, then it would be appropriate for the audience to conclude that their statements reflect their true beliefs.

 Although choice ought to have an important effect on whether or not people make correspondent inferences, research shows that people do not take choice sufficiently into account when judging another person's attributes or attitudes.
 There is a tendency for perceivers to assume that when an actor engages in an activity, such as stating a point of view or attitude, the statements made are indicative of the actor's true beliefs, even when there may be clear situational forces affecting the behaviour.
 In fact, earlier, psychologists had foreseen that something like this would occur; they thought that the actor-act relation was so strong – like a perceptual Gestalt – that people would tend to over-attribute actions to the actor even when there are powerful external forces on the actor that could account for the behaviour.

 Hedonic Relevance

-Hedonic relevance (also known as hedonistic relevance) is the tendency to attribute a behavior to the dispositional factor rather than the situational factor if the other person’s behavior appears to be directly intended to benefit or harm us.
+Hedonic relevance (also known as hedonistic relevance) is the tendency to attribute a behavior to dispositional factors rather than situational factors if the observed person’s behavior appears to be directly intended to benefit or harm us, or has such results.
 For example, Ali studied hard but still failed his maths test.
-His mother attributed the failure to Ali's laziness but neglected to consider the fact that the test paper was tough.
+His mother attributed the failure to Ali's laziness and got upset, but neglected to consider the fact that the test paper was tough.
+This is because Ali's mother considers his school results to be of personal relevance to her.
+If Ali's friend had failed the exam, she would be more likely to attribute the failure to situational factors, e.g., the test's difficulty.